RChadwick7/HackRF-Portapack-DeBruijn/README.md

 combination of a specific bit-length in just seconds by overlapping binary sequences*

+*The files I am sharing only go from 8 to 12 bits which should suffice in any and all situations that apply*

+*A list of devices that are vulnerable to this attack consists of but is not limited to:
+ Garage doors
+ Automatic gates
+ Cars*

 *This attack will NOT work on devices that utilize rollling codes*